cnguy/kayn/README.md

 * [Contributing and Issues](#contributing-and-issues)

 ## Core Features
-* All standard endpoints covered but one (get summoner by accountIDs).
+* All standard endpoints covered but tournament endpoints.
 * Supports both callbacks and promises.
 * Rate limiter that is enforced per region.
     * Retries on 429 and >= 500.